Installation guide

 Python

 The user is communicating with the Fortran source code via Python.
-The basic requirement for DYNAMITE is therefore a reasonably current version of Python (Python 3.8 or later).
+The basic requirement for DYNAMITE is therefore a reasonably current version of Python (Python 3.9 or later as Python 3.8 has reached its end of life as of October 7, 2024).

 Known problems